inmysocks/PluginDevelopment/Readme.md

 5. A script that you can use to create a plugin library with the plugins you have created.

+If there is a new version of tiddlywiki available run `Setup.sh` again and it will ask if you wish to update tiddlywiki or not, press `1` for yes or `2` for no.

 ## Setup

 1. Clone this repo using `git clone --recurse-submodules https://github.com/inmysocks/PluginDevelopment.git`